gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

-   - The formulation will by itself remove the coupling variables from the optimization unknowns, but will use the values as default values for the inputs of the :class:`.MDODiscipline`.
+   - The formulation will by itself remove the coupling variables from the optimization unknowns, but will use the values as default values for the inputs of the :class:`.Discipline`.
    - This will also be convenient when we will switch to the :ref:`IDF <idf_formulation>`, which uses the coupling variables as optimization unknowns.